djagerif/comfort2mqtt/DOCS.md

 - The [Comfort Forums][comfortforums] for any questions or suggestions

-## Authors & contributors
+## Authors & Contributors

 The original source for this project was done by [koocyrat][koochyrat].
-This project is a modified, and slightly extended version, of the same source project.
+This project is a modified, and slightly extended version, of the same source project and adapted to a native Home Assistant Add-on.
+Among several posts, various Comfort forum members also had good suggestions which, in part, contributed to this project as inspiration.

-## License (Summary)
+## License

 ```
 Apache License